EpiDiff: Enhancing Multi-View Synthesis via Localized Epipolar-Constrained Diffusion: Method

 Our method aligns features precisely within four resolution levels of the UNet latent space by leveraging epipolar projection, which preserves the feature integrity of the base model.
 The subdivision of the 3D attention process into two modules further allows for efficient multiview consistency modeling.

-\cparagraph{Positional Encoding} To augment the module's capability in comprehending perspective relationships, we incorporate a positional encoding technique derived from Light Field Networks (LFN)~\cite{LFN}.
-Each pixel is associated with a ray, which is represented using Plücker coordinates.
-These coordinates are expressed as $r = (o\times d, d)$, where $o$ is the origin of the ray, and $d$ is the direction.
-The Plücker coordinates are then combined with latent feature maps through a harmonic transformation, enriching the feature representation with spatial information.
+\cparagraph{Positional Encoding} To enhance the module's understanding of perspective relationships, we have adopted a positional encoding technique inspired by Light Field Networks (LFN)~\cite{LFN}.
+This approach is distinct in that each pixel is associated with a ray, utilizing Plücker coordinates for representation, denoted as $r = (o\times d, d)$, where $o$ signifies the ray's origin, and $d$ its direction.
+Unlike traditional position encoding methods where all pixels of an image share the same positional encoding, the LFN~\cite{LFN} method employs MVP transformation to back-project each pixel of the image into the world coordinate system, precisely locating the corresponding ray for each pixel.
+It introduces strict geometric constraints and sufficiently incorporates camera parameters, effectively applying encoding at the pixel level.
+By integrating these encoded coordinates obtained by LFN with latent feature maps via a harmonic transformation, our method significantly enriches the spatial information within the feature representation.

 Furthermore, to address the potential biases caused by using absolute positions, we also adopt the strategy from GPNR~\cite{suhail2022gpnr}, establishing a ray-relative positioning system through its corresponding camera extrinsics $[R,T]$.
 We construct canonicalizing transformation $\mathcal{T}$ using the Y-axis of $R$ ($y$) and the ray direction ($v$) as the Z-axis.
 Let $v' = \frac{v}{\|v\|}$ and $y'=y-(y\cdot v')v'$ , the transformation $\mathcal{T}$ is formed as: